etano/whiplash/README.md

 ## Troubleshooting

-In order to check what happens it might be useful to inspect the contents of the database.
+- In order to check what happens it might be useful to inspect the contents of the database.
   This can be done by connecting to the mongo database container, i.e.:

     docker exec -it local_odb_1 mongo localhost:27017/wdb

+- If something isn't working anymore one can try restarting the containers

+    docker-compose -f deployment/local/docker-compose.yml restart

+  or stopping, removing them and building them again

+    docker-compose -f deployment/local/docker-compose.yml stop
+    docker-compose -f deployment/local/docker-compose.yml remove
+    docker-compose -f deployment/local/docker-compose.yml build
+    docker-compose -f deployment/local/docker-compose.yml up -d